This post may contain affiliate links. Please read our disclosure policy.

 This recipe for Orzo with Mushrooms, Scallions and Parmesan has been in my recipe collection for years.
 It has also been shared with several of my family members, and it’s so good, it shows up on the menu for many of our family gatherings.

 This Orzo with Mushrooms, Scallions and Parmesan can be served as a side dish, but it also makes a delicious, meatless main course as well.
 And, if you’d like to make this as a vegetarian dish, feel free to swap the chicken stock for vegetable broth.

 Our recipe today was adapted from this recipe I originally clipped out of Better Homes & Gardens magazine several years ago.

-- 2 cups chicken stock (plus more as needed)
+- 2 cups chicken or vegetable stock (plus more as needed)

 - 3/4 cup orzo pasta